 A tightly woven backstory reveals what led up to the deaths of the Trentons, and coincides with Clarissa’s return.
 Clarissa opens the mansion to the realization that her parents’ deaths weren’t the result of murder-suicide.
 It was a cruel, well-planned homicide.
 The murderer is close.
 Watching.
 Clarissa’s prepared to find the murderer before the predator returns to kill her.
 She hesitates, is ensnared, and grossly underestimated.
 Then the prey became the predator.

-Currently seeking agency representation for this psychological thriller perched on the fence-post of horror.
-The Grudge: When the prey becomes the predator, an 89,000 word novel showcases the power of women living in the midst of abuse.
+Currently seeking agency representation for this thriller perched on the fence post of terror.
+Some Girls Kill, an 92,000-word novel showcases the power of women living in the midst of abuse.